DOT Clearinghouse Consents: What You Need to Know

 Consent must be received electronically within the Clearinghouse—for every full query performed for every individual driver.
 If consent is provided, a full query will be conducted, and full violations and/or return-to-duty details (if any) will be released.

-Because the Clearinghouse is subject to the Fair Credit Reporting Act, there are consequences for running queries without consent.
+Because the FMCSA Clearinghouse is subject to the Fair Credit Reporting Act, there are consequences for running queries without consent.

-Background on the DOT Clearinghouse
+Background on the FMCSA Clearinghouse

 The Clearinghouse is a secure online database providing real-time information about commercial driver’s license (CDL) and commercial learner’s permit (CLP) holders’ drug and alcohol program violations.
-It was enacted by Congress to improve highway safety by keeping drivers in violation off the roads and ensure that they receive required evaluation and treatment before operating a CMV or performing other safety-sensitive functions.
+It was enacted by Congress to improve highway safety by keeping drivers in violation off the roads and ensuring that they receive required evaluation and treatment before operating a CMV or performing other safety-sensitive functions.

 - Report for duty/remain on duty for safety-sensitive functions with alcohol concentrations of .04 or greater or while using any other drug other than those prescribed.

-- Alcohol or drug use while performing, or within four hours of performing, a safety-sensitive function.
+- Alcohol or drug use while performing or within four hours of performing a safety-sensitive function.

 - Alcohol or drug use within eight hours of an accident or until the post-accident test is completed, whichever occurs first.